 In addition to the one-time payments, two new accessibility-focused programs have also been announced by the government.

 The first program announced will see the $15 million in funding for national workplace accessibility, as the money will be used to help community organizations develop programs and expand the current training opportunities for Canadians with disabilities so that they can adapt to the new COVID-19 work environment.
+This will include access to Health services that will enable them to maintain their safety in the workplace.

 The second program announced is a $1.8 million fund that is to be divided between five projects that are developing access-friendly technology for everyday use.